The peer-to-peer layer#

 The P2P layer is comprised of a pool of connections, a set of operations on those connections, and a set of workers following the worker pattern pervasively used in the codebase.

-The P2P layer is packaged in tezos-p2p , which has documentation for all modules.
+The P2P layer is packaged in module Tezos-p2p , which has documentation for all the constituent modules.

 The P2P layer uses a scheduling mechanism to control its bandwidth usage as well as implementing different policies (e.g. read/write quotas) to different peers.
 For now, each peer is granted a fair share of the global allocated bandwidth, but it is planned for the individual allocated bandwidth to each peer to be a function of the peer’s score.